Time evolution of dense multigraph limits under edge-conservative preferential attachment dynamics: Introduction

 \section{Introduction}

 We introduce the \emph{edge reconnecting model}, a random multigraph (undirected graph with multiple and loop edges) evolving in time.
 Denote the multigraph at time $T$ by $\cG_n(T)$, where $T=0,1,2,\dots$ and $n=\abs{V(\cG_n(T))}$ is the number of vertices.
 We denote by $m=\abs{E(\cG_n(T))}$ the number of edges (the number of vertices and edges does not change over time).
 Given the multigraph $\cG_n(T)$ we get $\cG_n(T+1)$ by uniformly choosing an edge in $E(\cG_n(T))$, choosing one of the endpoints of that edge with a coin flip and reconnecting the edge to a new endpoint which is chosen using the rule of linear preferential attachment: a vertex $v$ is chosen with probability $\frac{d(v)+\kappa}{2m+n\kappa}$, where $d(v)$ is the degree of vertex $v$ in $\cG_n(T)$ and $\kappa \in (0,+\infty)$ is a fixed parameter of the model.
-A similar dynamical random graph model is studied in \cite{katy}.

 Our aim is to describe the time evolution of the edge reconnecting model $\cG_n(T)$ when $1 \ll n$ using the terminology of \emph{dense graph limits}.
 The notion of convergence of simple graph sequences was defined and several equivalent characterizations of \emph{graphons} (limit objects of convergent simple graph sequences) were given in \cite{Lovasz_Szegedy_2006}.
-In \cite{KI_RB} we give a natural generalization of the theory of dense graph limits to multigraphs (see also \cite{Lovasz_Szegedy_2010} for similar results in a more general setting).
-Denote by $\M$ the set of multigraphs.
-We say that a sequence of multigraphs $\left(G_n\right)_{n=1}^{\infty}$ is convergent if for every $F \in \M$ the limit $g(F)=\lim_{n \to \infty}t_{=}(F,G_n)$ exists, where
+In \cite{KI_RB} we give a natural generalization of the theory of dense graph limits to multigraphs (see also \cite{Lovasz_Szegedy_2010} for similar results in a more general setting), which we briefly recall now.